All-Hands-AI/OpenHands/evaluation/webarena/README.md

 Take note of the base URL of the machine where the environment is installed.

 ## Setup Environment Variables of WebArena Websites

+Create a script `webarena_env.sh` under `evaluation/webarena/scripts` with the following:

 ```bash
 export BASE_URL=<YOUR_SERVER_URL_HERE>
 export SHOPPING="$BASE_URL:7770/"